-ACT composite 22 or successful completion of Praxis I

-Successful completion of Praxis I

-· Satisfactory rating on an index of suitability for the teaching profession (procedure will be developed through collaboration between university and community college representatives)
+- ACT composite 22 or successful completion of Praxis I - Attainment of 2.75 cumulative grade point average - Satisfactory rating on an index of suitability for the teaching profession (procedure will be developed through collaboration between university and community college representatives)

-• Students are required to meet computer competency during the first 30 hours of coursework.
-For additional information, visit www.ws.edu and click on the "computer competency" page.

-· High school deficiencies must be removed prior to graduation; developmental education courses must be taken every semester until completed.
+- Students are required to meet computer competency during the first 30 hours of coursework.
+For additional information, visit www.ws.edu and click on the "computer - · High school deficiencies must be removed prior to graduation; developmental education courses must be taken every semester until completed.